tableau/Logshark/README.md

 ### Compile It Yourself

-LogShark is a .NET Core 3.1 application.
+LogShark is a .NET 8 application.
 To compile it yourself:
-1. Make sure you have .NET Core 3.1 SDK installed
+1. Make sure you have the .NET 8 SDK installed
 2. Clone or download the repository
 3. Run the following command from the directory where `LogShark.sln` file is.
 Make sure to replace `<insert_version>` with the actual version, i.e. `4.2.1`: